imagej/imagej.github.io/pages/JRuby_Scripting.md

 ` x_coordinates, y_coordinates = get_selection_coordinates`

 A note for the interested programmer: About 15% of the macro functions have be done so far, and if anyone wanted to help out with doing the rest, that would be excellent\!
-The source code {% include github repo='fiji' path='plugins/JRuby/imagej.rb' label='can be found here' %}.
+The source code {% include github repo='fiji ' path='plugins/JRuby/imagej.rb ' label='can be found here ' %}.

 ## Example: Generating Red/Cyan Anaglyphs